(860) 633-2660

 On the other hand, those who rank poorly in this BASIC will have one or more drug or alcohol violations recorded in the FMCSA’s Safety Measurement System (SMS) database.
 If a driver fails a random drug test, is given an alcohol test and has a blood alcohol content (BAC) level of .02 or higher, or is found operating under the influence of illegal drugs, for example, this will result in a violation.

-How can motor carriers improve safety performance in the Controlled Substances/Alcohol BASIC?
+How can employers improve safety performance in the Controlled Substances/Alcohol BASIC?

 First and foremost, employers should have a DOT-compliant drug and alcohol testing program in place with the following components: